highchair/artinruins-com/_property/jg-goffs-pub.md

 ### History

-Haven’t been able to find any.
-Could this have been a building “study’ for the larger Davol Square (Davol Rubber Company)?
-Its 1820 build date would say that no, it came before the nearby rubber company by 60 years — the Davol buildings were constructed between 1880 and 1913.

-In 2020, we am no longer sure where the 1820 build date came from.
-The [Wikipedia page for Davol Square](//en.wikipedia.org/wiki/Davol_Square) cites our page as a resource, so, we guess it must be true.

-Local legend, bar owner, and bartender John “JR” Richard used to tend at JG Goff’s.
-Known more recently as the owner of The Avery in Loungo Square, West Side, and the PTX Lounge in Pawtucket Village, Cranston.
+Local legend, bar owner, and bartender John “JR” Richard used to tend at J.G.
+Goff’s.
+Known more recently as the owner of The Avery in Loungo Square on the West Side and the PTX Lounge in Pawtucket Village, Cranston.

+We have not found much info about this building as the Davol Rubber Company nomination form is light on details.
+A build date in included in the excerpt below, but we question whether or not this building was built by Davol:

+***

+_From the National Register nomination form 1980 for Davol Rubber Company, prepared by Jeffrey Blydenburgh_

+Between 1918 and 1926 the [[Davol Rubber Company]({% link _property/davol-rubber-company.md %})] complex as we see it today was finished.
+The original boat slip was filled, a one-story structure with windows and framing identical to the 1913 addition was added and **the small isolated office building at the southeast corner of the property was built**.

+***

+While the date of 1913 might be correct, this small brick office building appears on Sanborn Maps between 1900 and 1920 as part of the **James C. Goff Company, Mason Supplies**.
+It seems that it was not built for the Davol Rubber Company at all, but was part of a purchase they must have made while expanding on the property and filling in the boat slip.
+Sanborn Maps may be found as part of our history of the [Davol Rubber Company]({% link _property/davol-rubber-company.md %}).

 ### In the News